Annex-Engineering/Sherpa_Mini-Extruder/README.md

 # Sherpa Mini - Release 1

+For Material Requirements, Print Settings and How to Interpret the file naming structure, please see: Print_Settings_and_File_Key.txt

 This is the Sherpa Mini Extruder, a ground up design developed by Anlin and the team at Annex Engineering.
 It's a dual geared hobbed filament extruder designed for use with any printer.
 It features a 5:1 gear driven design to provide torque while being able to be near silent.
 You must perform your own tuning to get the best results.

 A Pinion Equipped Pancake Stepper is required for this Release.